jackyspeed/aboutzhangshu/index.md

 ### As international conference pc member / section chair for:

+- 2023 International Conference on Ubiquitous Intelligence and Computing, UIC2023
 - 2021 International Conference on Ubiquitous Intelligence and Computing, UIC2021
 - 2020 IEEE International Conference on Awareness Science and Technology, iCAST2020
 - 2020 IEEE International Conference on Trust, Security and Privacy in Computing and Communications, TrustCom2020